ontoportal-lirmm/ncbo_annotator/lib/ncbo_annotator/mgrep/README.md

 client = Annotator::Mgrep::Client.new($MGREP_HOST,$MGREP_PORT)
 ```

 **Notice:** This client is not thread safe, one cannot get hold of a reference an use it in a multi-threaded environment.
 You can pipeline multiple annotation calls, that is safe.
+One could also instantiate multiple clients and make concurrent calls to a mgrep server.

 Once you have instantiated the client there is one main function to call when annotating text: